High School Registrar: Job Description, Outlook and Requirements

 Salary Information and Employment Outlook

-According to the U.S. Bureau of Labor Statistics, all record clerks will experience slower than average growth in the years 2010-2020.
-Median annual wages for these positions in 2011 were $37,780.
+According to the U.S. Bureau of Labor Statistics, most types of information and record clerks, including high school registrars, will experience little to no employment growth from 2010-2020.
+Median annual wages for these positions in 2012 were $37,240.
 Partially because of the shift toward computer-based record keeping, clerk duties are being taken over by others as these positions become more rare (www.bls.gov).

 Related to High School Registrar: Job Description, Outlook and Requirements